prehley/mantisbt/README.md

 ==================================================================================
 ```

-To install a new installation remove the volumes entry from the docker-compose.yml file.
+To install a new installation leave the /sqldump directory empty.
+To install from an existing mantisbt first export that database and then put the dump.sql file into the /sqldump directory

 ## email